webpy/webpy.github.com/install_macosx.md

     To create a postgre user and group, we are going to use netinfo.
 According to reports, Mas OS X 10.5 Leopard will be stripped of netinfo.
 These commands are likely to be Tiger only.

-    The following instructions come from the [user comment on the PostgreSQL documentation page on setting up a postgre user and group](http://www.postgresql.org/docs/8.1/interactive/runtime.html).
-Props to Emerson Farrugia.

     First, find an unused userID and groupID.  typically anything in the 200s or 300s will be unused on most Mac OS X non-server systems.
 Let's assumes uid 206 and gid 207
     If you need to check which uid and gid are in use, the following netinfo commands can be used:

         nireport / /users name uid
         nireport / /groups name gid

-    back to making users and groups:
+    Make the users and groups:

         sudo niutil -create / /groups/postgres
         sudo niutil -createprop / /groups/postgres gid 207